Florida officials remain mum on election security breaches

 However, lingering questions about Russian hacking during the 2016 election cycle continue to cloud those efforts.

-Special counsel Robert Mueller’s report mentioned that a server of at least one Florida county had been breached, although subsequent reports indicated at least two counties.
+Ever since special counsel Robert Mueller’s report mentioned that a server of at least one Florida county had been breached, questions have persisted about how the breaches occurred and which counties were infiltrated.

+Subsequent reports, later confirmed by Florida Gov. Ron DeSantis, indicate that hackers broke into voting systems in at least two Florida counties.

+Lee and other officials have declined to identify those counties, as she did again Friday.
+Lee says precaution is being taken to protect against further vulnerabilities.

 Federal investigators have ordered elected officials who’ve been briefed on the breaches not to publicly identify the counties.